 When it comes to car servicing, timing belts are important.
 A timing belt is the most important serviceable part of a car’s engine. pic.twitter.com/0mBknuJpGN

-You may ask what servicing has to do with your timing belt?
+You may ask, what does servicing have to do with your timing belt?

-The truth is that all good garages (including my own garage)here in Halifax, Yorkshire, UK.
-On the positive side will check out the timing belt changing times .
-So, when carrying out a service..
+The truth is that all good garages (including my own garage) are here in Halifax, Yorkshire, UK.
+On the positive side, I will check out the timing belt changing times.
+So, when carrying out a service…

 Timing belt change intervals, are recorded on the computer data that we have to keep nowadays.
-These systems act as the timing belt interval replacement guide, and keep in all the interval times and other important information, such as how many hours labour it takes to fit one.
+These systems act as the timing belt interval replacement guide and keep all the interval times and other important information, such as how many hours labour it takes to fit one.

 This timing belt replacement time